 Compassion is king

-This pandemic is obviously impacting businesses and their finances all over the world (whether positively or negatively), but they should not forget the human impact and, ultimately, the cost of life.
+This pandemic is obviously impacting businesses and their finances all over the world (whether positively or negatively), but we should not forget the human impact and, ultimately, the cost of life.
 Companies that have got it right have been putting the health and safety of staff and customers first, not the bottom line.
-Those that have not got it right, have been prioritising profit.
+Those that have got it spectacularly wrong have been prioritising profit.

 Wetherspoons owner, Tim Martin, had to deny that the company was “abandoning” its 43,000 staff after insisting it could not afford to pay them during the Covid-19 crisis until the company was reimbursed their wages by the government.
 He faced criticism for playing down the risks of people gathering in pubs during the pandemic and insisted that the government was wrong to shut them down.
 He refused to pay staff until the Government’s furlough scheme was up and running and advised staff seek work in Tesco in the meantime.
 Ouch.